alexanderhay2020/499_pneumatic/README.md

     <em>Figure 5: Circuit diagram of the system</em></center>
 </p>

+The solenoid operates at 120V and needed its own circuit.
+To control that circuit I used a relay module.
+This allows the PIC to control the 120V solenoid while still operating at 3.3V.
+Powered by its own 5V source, a command signal is sent to the relay module from the PIC.
+Energizing the solenoid to close the 120V circuit draws a lot of current, so the relay module should have it's own power supply.

 ## Future work

+During development I made it a priority that the device was MRI-compatible, which influenced many of the design considerations and challenges.
+The decision to use a pneumatic system made it so there is no interference from the apparatus during the MR imaging process.
+However, air is a compressible fluid which makes it difficult to control.
+A hydraulic system was considered to address that but was never implemented due to concerns about leakage.

+The control loop, as it is currently, only uses a pressure sensor to infer force applied by the piston, and is only feed-forward.
+To close the control loop, an optical linear encoder using fiber optic cables was considered, but ultimately shelved due to time constraints.

 Knowing if/when the piston engages with the finger is also important.
 The PIC32 microcontroller has a peripheral called the Charge Time Measurement Unit (CTMU), allowing for capacitive touch sensing.
-The surface the fingertip engages with must be conductive (and MRI-compatible, ie. aluminum foil) for it to work.
-Studies examining the heating effects of MRI scanning have shown that no significant heating occurs with nonferromagnetic materials.<sup>[[x]](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.1910070302?sid=nlm%3Apubmed)</sup> This means the individual won't risk burning their finger.
-And because the peripheral is non-moving, there's no risk of interference during imaging.
+For it to work, the surface that the fingertip engages with must be conductive (and MRI-compatible, ie. aluminum foil) for it to work.
+Studies examining the heating effects of MRI scanning have shown that no significant heating occurs with nonferromagnetic materials.<sup>[[2]](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.1910070302?sid=nlm%3Apubmed)</sup> This means the individual won't risk burning their finger.
+And because the peripheral is non-moving, there's no risk of interference during imaging<sup>[[3]](https://pubmed.ncbi.nlm.nih.gov/18982643/)</sup>.

 ## References